 Voidokilia Beach, Petrochori

 The beach is a protected area bordered by the Gialova Lagoon, which is home to hundreds of bird species.
-Aside from the neighbouring wildlife, what makes Voidokilia special is the ancient Greek castle perched beside it.
+Aside from the neighboring wildlife, what makes Voidokilia special is the ancient Greek castle perched beside it.
 The Old Navarino Castle is from the 13th century and served as a lookout over the bay.
 Now, it’s a lovely place to go for a hike for sweeping views of the Mediterranean Sea.

 Voidokilia Beach, Petrochori